schif3r/Irradiance_Meter/README.md

 Thingspeak : for data monitoring IOT integration

-Render : for wesite deployment
+Render : for website deployment